 - Reading and Writing Protected Data using your Google Account

-If another individual has already set up a Google Cloud Storage account and has added you to the project as a team member, or if you have been added to an object's or bucket's ACLs, you can download and install gsutil and authenticate to the Google Cloud Storage service to access the protected data.
-You do not need to activate Google Cloud Storage or set up billing.
+If another individual has already set up a Cloud Storage account and has added you to the project as a team member, or if you have been added to an object's or bucket's ACLs, you can get gsutil as part of the Google Cloud SDK and then authenticate to the Cloud Storage service to access the protected data.
+You do not need to activate Cloud Storage or set up billing.

 gsutil contains thorough built-in help about every command as well as a number of topics, which you can get by running: